-You have a team of advisors ( resources) who handles incoming bookings from customers during weekdays from 9 a.m to 4 p.m.
-The bookings get allocated randomly between available advisors and each advisor receives a booking confirmation they'll have to accept manually.
+You have a team of advisors (resources) handling incoming bookings from customers during weekdays from 9 a.m to 4 p.m.
+The bookings get allocated randomly between available advisors and each advisor receives a booking confirmation that they'll have to accept manually.

 These configurations about the advisor's availability, how their bookings should be confirmed and how the bookings should be allocated are all collected in a specific project that defines this booking's blueprint.

-Your conference room could also be a resource that can be booked by employees or residents in an office community and is available 24/7 all days of the week.
+Your conference room is the resource that can be booked by employees or residents in an office community and is available 24/7 all days of the week.
 Booking requests for the conference room will be confirmed automatically when it's available and residents receive an SMS reminder 30 minutes before the reservation starts.

 These configurations of how bookings should be confirmed and whether residents should be reminded via email or SMS are all collected in a specific project that defines this booking's blueprint.

-Perhaps these articles could be relevant for you:
+Maybe som of these articles are be relevant for you: